kwarc93/audio-multieffect/README.md

 After completing these steps it should be possible to compile the project.
 However this instruction is not very detailed so there may be compilation errors if something is missing.
 If so, follow the compiler error messages.

 ## What is not supported
-- loading and storing effect presets (work in progress)
 - changing the LCD brightness